subhankar235/AetherOS.ai/Docs/steps-backend.md

 ---

-## Phase 5 — Authentication & Authorization
+## Phase 5 — Authentication & Authorization (Clerk)

-### 5.1 Google OAuth2 with PKCE (`core/security.py`, `routers/auth.py`)
-Implement the authorization code + PKCE flow:
-1. `/auth/login` — redirects to Google's consent screen, requesting **incremental scopes**: at signup, request only `gmail.readonly` + basic profile; request `gmail.send`/`gmail.modify`/`gmail.compose` and Calendar scopes lazily, the first time a feature that needs them is invoked (PRD 10, 13.1).
-Store the scope-request logic centrally so it's reusable from the Calendar router later.
-2. `/auth/callback` — exchanges the code for tokens, encrypts `access_token`/`refresh_token` at rest (AES-256 via a KMS-backed key, not a hardcoded key), upserts the `users` row, issues your own short-lived JWT + refresh token pair.
-3. Token refresh middleware: transparently refreshes expired Google access tokens using the stored refresh token before any integration call; surfaces a re-auth prompt if the refresh token itself is revoked.

-### 5.2 Session/JWT layer
-Short-lived access JWT (e.g., 15 min) + longer-lived refresh token (rotated on use, stored hashed).
-FastAPI dependency `get_current_user()` validates the JWT and loads the `User` row; used by every protected router from here on.
+Clerk is the **sole source of truth for identity, login, and session management**.
+The backend never issues its own login-session JWTs and never runs an OAuth authorization-code flow for the purpose of logging a user in — that entire concern is delegated to Clerk (frontend SDK handles the sign-in UI/flow; backend only verifies the session token Clerk hands back).

+### 5.1 Clerk JWT verification (`core/security.py`)
+1. Install and configure the Clerk backend SDK with your Clerk secret key.
+2. The frontend (via Clerk's frontend SDK) attaches a Clerk session JWT to every request (`Authorization: Bearer <token>`, or Clerk's session cookie, depending on your frontend setup).
+3. Implement `verify_clerk_session(token: str) -> ClerkClaims` — verifies the JWT signature against Clerk's JWKS (cached, refreshed on `kid` miss), checks `exp`/`nbf`, and returns the decoded claims (`sub` = Clerk user id, plus any custom session claims you've configured in the Clerk dashboard, e.g. `org_role` if you turn on Clerk Organizations later).
+4. No token refresh logic needs to live in your backend — Clerk's frontend SDK handles silent session refresh.
+Your backend only ever verifies whatever token arrives.

+### 5.2 User sync via Clerk webhooks (`routers/webhooks.py`, finalized in Phase 20)
+Clerk is authoritative for identity, but you still need a local `users` row per person (to hang `google_integrations`, `email_metadata`, etc. off of via FK).
+Subscribe to Clerk's `user.created`, `user.updated`, and `user.deleted` webhook events:
+- Verify the webhook signature using `svix` and your Clerk webhook signing secret (this reuses the generic HMAC/signature-verification helper from 5.4 below).
+- `user.created` → insert a `users` row keyed by `clerk_user_id`.
+- `user.updated` → sync email/name changes.
+- `user.deleted` → cascade-handle per your data-retention policy (this feeds the GDPR/CCPA delete flow in Phase 21).
+Do not lazily create `users` rows on first authenticated request as a substitute for this — the webhook is the reliable sync path; a lazy fallback (create-on-first-request) is acceptable as a defensive backstop but must not be the primary mechanism, since it can silently skip `user.deleted`/`user.updated` sync.

+### 5.3 `get_current_user()` dependency
+FastAPI dependency that: extracts the bearer token → `verify_clerk_session()` → looks up the local `users` row by `clerk_user_id` (404/`AuthError` if somehow missing, which should only happen in a race before the webhook lands) → returns the `User` ORM object.
+Used by every protected router from here on.
+This is the **only** place "is this request authenticated" gets decided — no router should separately inspect Google tokens to answer that question.

-### 5.3 RBAC scaffolding
+### 5.4 RBAC scaffolding
 Even though team workspaces are post-MVP (PRD 15.1), implement the `Owner/Admin/Member/Viewer` role field on `users`/an `org_members` table now, and a `require_role()` dependency, so document-level access control in Phase 7 (Knowledge Base) has something to check against instead of retrofitting RBAC into RAG later.
+(If/when you adopt Clerk Organizations for multi-tenant teams, this role can be sourced from Clerk's org membership claims instead of a local table — but for MVP, a local field is sufficient and keeps this phase decoupled from that later decision.)

-### 5.4 Webhook signature verification
+### 5.5 Webhook signature verification helper
-Implement generic HMAC/token verification helper in `core/security.py`, reused by the Gmail Pub/Sub webhook (Phase 11) to prevent spoofed "new email" triggers (PRD 10.1).
+Implement a generic HMAC/token verification helper in `core/security.py` — reused by **both** the Clerk webhook (5.2, above) and the Gmail Pub/Sub webhook (Phase 6/11) to prevent spoofed events (PRD 10.1).

-**Exit criteria:** full OAuth round trip works against a real Google test account locally; protected endpoint returns 401 without a valid JWT and 200 with one; incremental scope re-request flow verified by revoking Calendar scope and confirming the app re-prompts only for that scope.
+**Exit criteria:** a request with a valid Clerk session token resolves to the correct local `User` row via `get_current_user()`; a request with a missing/expired/tampered token returns 401; a test `user.created` webhook event (signed with the Clerk webhook secret) correctly creates a local `users` row, and an unsigned/incorrectly-signed webhook payload is rejected.

 ---

 ## Phase 6 — Google Workspace Integrations

-Build these as standalone, testable clients before any agent touches them — agents should never call `googleapiclient` directly, only through these wrappers, so retry/backoff/rate-limiting/least-privilege are enforced in one place.
+Build these as standalone, testable clients before any agent touches them — agents should never call `googleapiclient` directly, only through these wrappers, so retry/backoff/rate-limiting/least-privilege are enforced in one place. **Everything in this phase assumes the user is already authenticated via Clerk (Phase 5); Google OAuth here grants API access to that user's Gmail/Calendar, it does not identify who the user is.**

+### 6.0 Google account connection flow (`routers/integrations.py`, `core/security.py`)
+This is the OAuth2 + PKCE flow that PRD 10/13.1 describes — it now lives here, scoped strictly to integration consent, not login:
+1. `GET /integrations/google/connect` — **requires a valid Clerk session** (`get_current_user()` dependency).
+Redirects to Google's consent screen requesting **incremental scopes**: on first connect, request only `gmail.readonly` + basic profile; request `gmail.send`/`gmail.modify`/`gmail.compose` and Calendar scopes lazily, the first time a feature that needs them is invoked.
+Store the scope-request logic centrally so it's reusable from the Calendar router later.
+Encode the internal `users.id` (not the Clerk id directly) into the OAuth `state` parameter so the callback can tie the grant back to the right row without re-deriving it from a second Clerk check.
+2. `GET /integrations/google/callback` — exchanges the code for tokens, encrypts `access_token`/`refresh_token` at rest (AES-256 via a KMS-backed key, not a hardcoded key), upserts the `google_integrations` row (from Phase 3.3) for that `user_id`. **This endpoint never issues a session, never logs anyone in, and never touches the `users` table's identity fields** — its only job is populating `google_integrations`.
+3. Google token refresh: transparently refreshes expired Google access tokens using the stored refresh token before any integration call; if the refresh token itself is revoked, mark `google_integrations.revoked_at` and raise `IntegrationAuthRequiredError` (from Phase 2.3) — the user's Clerk session stays perfectly valid; they just need to reconnect Google.
+This is a materially different failure mode from a Clerk auth failure and must surface differently to the frontend (re-connect prompt, not a logout).
+4. `GET /integrations/google/status` and `DELETE /integrations/google` — check connection/scope status and allow the user to disconnect Google without affecting their ability to log in and use non-Gmail features (dashboard, playbooks, knowledge base, etc.).

 ### 6.1 `integrations/gmail_client.py`
 Methods: `fetch_message(id)`, `search(query, page_token)`, `send_message(...)`, `create_draft(...)`, `list_labels()`, `get_thread(thread_id)`, `watch(topic_name)` (registers Pub/Sub push).
+Every method takes/loads the `google_integrations` row for the given `user_id` (never a Google identity token) as its credential source.
 Wrap every call in the `tenacity` retry-with-backoff decorator (PRD 10.1) and route through the Phase 4 rate limiter.
 Never expose the raw Google client object outside this file.

 ### 6.2 `integrations/calendar_client.py`
 Methods: `get_freebusy(calendar_ids, window)`, `create_event(...)`, `update_event(...)`, `delete_event(...)`.
 Batch free/busy queries across attendees per PRD 10.